ImaginaryLandscape/django_payflow/README.md

 django_payflow accepts a python dictionary for all settings

-The minimun settings needed are shown below:
+The minimum settings needed are shown below:

 ```
 DJANGO_PAYFLOW = {